Myat Phaya Galay: Biography

-Myat Phaya Galay was born on 25 April 1887 in Ratnagiri, British India.
+Myat Phaya Galay was born on 25 April 1887 in Ratnagiri, British India, where the royals had been coerced by British authority to relocate to.
 She returned to Burma from Ratnagiri in 1915, and ordered to reside in Moulmein in 1932.

 The princess was fluent in English and acted as the royal family's spokesperson airing their grievances in a document called Sadutta thamidaw ayeidawbon sadan (စတုတ္ထသမီးတော်အရေးတော်ပုံစာတမ်း The Fourth Royal Daughter Crisis Document); she was sent away by the colonial government to live in Moulmein where she spent the rest of her days.

 Myat Phaya Galay was called "Rebel Princess" by the British as she wrote a manifesto demanding the return of her father's kingdom and the royal gems and jewelry taken in their annexation of the country.
 She was the author of "Private affairs by H.R.H. the fourth Princess, daughter of the late H.M.
 King Thibaw and his crowned Queen of Burma whose inner facts are unknown to the public" (1931).
 She stirred up in the early 1930s by making a dramatic bid for the return of her father's kingdom.
 The British government came down like a sledgehammer and attempted to muzzle her by exiling her and her family to Moulmein, in Lower Burma.
 Here, distant from the influences and energy of the city that had been her father's capital, they hoped she would quietly settle down and not cause any more trouble.

 Myat Phaya Galay died at her mansion on West Cantonment Road, Moulmein on 3 March 1936 and her husband died in Rangoon in 1959.
 It was in Moulmein that the princess met an untimely death that raised many suspicions.
 Her tomb is located near Kyaik Than Lan Pagoda, Moulmein (present-day Mawlamyine).